Palau ground dove: Behaviour

 This is a solitary species, foraging for seeds and fruits in leaf litter on the ground.
 It calls from the same place in the mornings and evenings, cooing monotonously for up to two minutes.
 It also gives a moaning call.
 Its breeding habits are unknown.

 Status

 P. canifrons is mostly rare, but it is common on small islands called the Rock Islands.
 The number of mature individuals is estimated at 600–1700.
 It is not threatened on some small islands, so the population trend is probably stable.
 Invasive species such as rats and the brown tree snake may threaten the species.
-The International Union for Conservation of Nature has assessed its conservation status as near threatened because the species is rare and has a small population.
+The International Union for Conservation of Nature has assessed its conservation status as endangered because the species is rare and has a small population.
 It is an endangered species under the Palau Endangered Species Act.
 A 2005 survey found two birds on Babeldaob and two birds on Peleliu.